Since its finding, black tea has gone from side to side several stages – a rare luxury drink to a daily need.

 Widely known as the blood cleaners, CERASEE tea also helps in rashes, sores, acne, and several skin ulcers.

-Consuming bitter melon tea enhances the circulation of blood and nourishes the skin too.
+Consuming bitter melon tea enhances blood circulation and nourishes the skin.

 The correlation between nutrition and the tone of the skin is high.
 Poor nutrition is reflected on one’s skin, in the shape of oily, acne, or dull skin.